Alternating Thumb Fingerpicking on Ukulele

 - Organize your pockets for potential nail damaging objects suck as keys.

-- Learn to reach and use your left hand more.
-You're left hand is already pretty developed from playing.
+- Learn to reach and use your fretting hand more.
+You're fretting hand is already pretty developed from playing.

 - Door knobs are what get me the most and wearing bi-focal glasses are what get me the most.